Azure/trusted-internet-connection/Architecture/Azure-Application-Gateway/README.md

 # TIC 3.0 Compliant Demo using Azure Application Gateway
+This repo supports an article on the Azure Architecture Center (AAC) - [Trusted Internet Connection (TIC) 3.0 compliance - Azure Example Scenarios | Microsoft Docs](https://docs.microsoft.com/en-us/azure/architecture/example-scenario/security/trusted-internet-connections), it contains lots of great information on using the content of this repo.
+Please visit the article in the AAC before proceeding.

 The following solution integrates an Application Gateway with Web Application Firewall (WAF) to manage the traffic into your Azure application environment.
 The solution includes all resources to generate, collect, and deliver logs to the CLAW.
 It also includes an app service to highlight the types of telemetry collected by the firewall.

 ![TIC 3.0 compliance using Application Gateway with Web Application Firewall and Application Service Environment v3](https://raw.githubusercontent.com/Azure/trusted-internet-connection/main/Architecture/Images/trusted-internet-connections-architecture-AppGwWAF.png)